 Average gift size: segmenting based on gift size will give you a better idea of who your major donors are, giving you the ability to strategically move donors up to higher levels of engagement.

 Communicate Regularly With Donors

 Communication plays a big role in donor stewardship.
-Once a donor gives to your organization, regularly communicating with them must be your top priority.
+Once a donor gives to your organization, regularly communicating with such new donors must be your top priority.
 This is why you must have a clear cut communications strategy in place which encompasses everything from thank you letters to follow-up reports.
 This way, you can keep donors engaged without bombarding them.

 While communicating with donors, it’s important to consciously strive to make genuine connections with donors.